HeadGAP: Few-Shot 3D Head Avatar via Generalizable Gaussian Priors: Method

 We highly rely on the head's prior knowledge to achieve high-fidelity avatar creation for the unconstrained problem with only a few input images.
 Among various priors, we aim at learning high-quality, animatable, and 3D-consistent head priors from available multi-view dynamic head data with multiple identities.
 Therefore, the goal for the prior learning stage is to learn $k$ head avatars within the GAPNet, with the respective identity codes $\mathbf{z}_{1...k}$ and other network parameters optimized.
 Before starting model training, we first conduct FLAME tracking for the training data to obtain $\mathcal{M}$.
 Then, we use those data to jointly optimize $\mathcal{M}$, $f^{\mathcal{M}}$, ${f^{\mathcal{C}}}$, $\mathbf{f}$, and $\mathbf{z}$ with our total loss term:

 where $\mathcal{L}_{rec}$ and $\mathcal{L}_{reg}$ denote the image reconstruction loss and training regularization loss respectively.
 The ground truth image is denoted as $\mathbf{I}^{*}$.
-To improve the fidelity of the mouth region, we further supervise masked rendered mouth region $\mathbf{I}_{m}$ with masked ground truth mouth region $\mathbf{I}^{*}_{m}$, inspired by \cite{xiang2024flashavatar}.
+To improve the fidelity of the mouth region, we further supervise mouth region $\mathbf{I}_{m}$ with masked ground truth mouth region $\mathbf{I}^{*}_{m}$, inspired by FlashAvatar~\cite{xiang2024flashavatar}.
 Specifically, the image reconstruction loss:

 consists of L1 loss $\mathcal{L}_{l1}$, SSIM loss $\mathcal{L}_{ssim}$, and perceptual loss $\mathcal{L}_{lpips}$ with the VGG as the backbone.
 Meanwhile, the training regularization loss:

 includes opacity regularization $\mathcal{L}_{\alpha} = \| \mathbf{I}_{\alpha} - \tilde{\mathbf{I}}_{mask} \|_{1}$, primitive local scaling regularization $\mathcal{L}_{s} = \| \text{max}(\mathbf{s}, \epsilon_{s}) \|_{2}$, primitive local position regularization $\mathcal{L}_{\mu} = \| \text{max}(\bm{\mu}, \epsilon_{\mu}) \|_{2}$, and ARAP (As-Rigid-As-Possible) regularization $\mathcal{L}_{arap}$ \cite{sorkine2007rigid}.
 The opacity regularization $\mathcal{L}_{\alpha}$ is used to constrain the Gaussian primitives to stay within the head region and their opacity accumulated to $1$, which is computed between accumulated opacity image $\mathbf{I}_{\alpha}$ and the head mask $\tilde{\mathbf{I}}_{mask}$.
 We utilize the same thresholds $\epsilon_{s}=0.6$ and $\epsilon_{\mu}=1$ for $\mathcal{L}_{s}$ and $\mathcal{L}_{\mu}$ respectively as \cite{qian2024gaussianavatars} to constraint the local scaling and position of the Gaussian primitives.
 The ARAP regularization $\mathcal{L}_{arap}$ is employed for regularizing the optimization of static offset.
 All the $\lambda$s described above are used for balancing different loss terms.